NautilusTrader

 2. Extracts type_name from schema metadata.

-3. Asks DataRegistry for the registered decoder.
+3. Asks the process‑wide registry for the decoder.

 4. Decodes the RecordBatch into Vec<Data>.